Ted Bates (footballer): Death

 Bates was widely regarded as a local hero for his dedication to the club over a period of 66 years, and his death in November 2003 was widely commemorated by the club and supporters' community.

 The first game after his death was the home match against Portsmouth in the League Cup and was the first derby between the two local rivals since an FA Cup match at The Dell in 1996.
 A minute's silence in Bates' memory barely lasted 30 seconds after jeers and boos from fans in the away end.
 Those who booed and jeered were widely criticised by the media and by fellow Portsmouth fans.

 Ted Bates Trophy

-In 2003 the Ted Bates Trophy was inaugurated with a match against Bayern Munich.
-It is an annual friendly match held in Ted's honour by the club he served so well, Southampton FC.
+In 2004, the Ted Bates Trophy was inaugurated with a match against Bayern Munich.
+It was an annual friendly match held in Bates' honour by Southampton.

 Statue controversy

 A statue of Bates was unveiled outside the main entrance to St Mary's Stadium on 17 March 2007.
-The statue cost approximately £112,000 half of which was raised by fans via the Ted Bates Trust and the other half met by Southampton Football Club.
+The statue cost approximately £112,000, half of which was raised by fans via the Ted Bates Trust, and the other half met by Southampton Football Club.

-The statue was widely criticised by supporters just hours after its uncovering, for having tiny little arms and being a closer likeness to former Portsmouth F.C chairman Milan Mandaric than Bates, so the club pledged to organise a replacement.
+The statue was widely criticised by supporters just hours after its uncovering, for having "tiny" arms and bearing a closer likeness to former Portsmouth chairman Milan Mandarić than Bates, so the club pledged to organise a replacement.
 The replacement statue, by sculptor Sean Hedges-Quinn, was unveiled on Saturday 22 March 2008.

+In January 2022, Southampton told victims of historical sexual abuse that took place at the club that they were considering taking down the statue after accusations Bates ignored complaints about former youth coach Bob Higgins.
+In May 2022, Southampton confirmed they would not remove the statue of Bates.